Note: This is an old post from around 2011, but the calculations are still relevant.

 We had a solar panel salesman call up and ask to come out and talk to us about his product.
 I thought it was a good opportunity to do some easy research.
-We'd been thinking about solar panels since my parents-in-law installed a few.
+We'd been thinking about solar panels since Pete's parents installed a few.
 We weren't sure if it was worth doing or not.
 This is my analysis of our situation.

 Depending where you live in Australia, most states will pay a feed in tariff for solar panels on your property connected to the grid.
 However, if the power goes off, your panels get turned off to keep the lines dead (for the safety of those working on the lines to restore power).
 Our biggest problem with electricity is losing power during storms, so panels that turn off aren't that useful.

 At the moment the cost of grid-connected solar panels is also subsidised by the Australian Federal Government's renewable energy certificate (REC) scheme.
 The panel installers buy from you the right to sell "renewable energy certificates" on your behalf.
 These operate in a market, so the price fluctuates and the installer takes a risk in offering to buy these from you, assuming that they can sell them on the market for a certain price.
 Economics, yuck!

 Nobody knows how long the feed in tarif price will be so good (44c/kWh in Queensland at the time of writing) or how long the REC scheme will last, so there's a feeling that its a good time to install solar panels, just in case everything changes after the next state and federal elections.